 Slot canyons like Upper Antelope, Water Holes, and Canyon X will take you through winding labyrinth paths flanked by multi-colored sandstones.

 Take a trip to Glen Canyon.
-Spreading 1.2 million acres, Glen Canyon is a backcountry area that serves as the perfect spot for boating, fishing, hiking, and swimming.
+Spreading 1.2 million acres, Glen Canyon is a backcountry area that is the perfect spot for boating, fishing, hiking, and swimming.

 If you’re into water sports, there’s plenty to do here.
 The Glen Canyon Dam feeds Lake Powell and is a recreational playground for various family and water-based activities.